hotellistat/amps/README.md

 ### Job message structure

-Batchable is built, such that it always expects a CloudEvent formatted message body.
+AMPS is built, such that it always expects a CloudEvent formatted message body.
 The spec-version is currently set to `1.0.0` and all queue messages should be formatted accordingly.

-Batchable also conveys this CloudEvent to the Workload by the **structured content mode**.
+AMPS also conveys this CloudEvent to the Workload by the **structured content mode**.
 This means, that it will pack the whole CloudEvent into a JSON and `POST` it to the workload with the `Content-Type: application/json` header.

 ### Kubernetes